Ruth Bader Ginsburg in RBG

 This post was first published in 2018.
 Ruth Bader Ginsburg passed away on September 18, 2020, at the age of 87.
 This film about her life is available now on Hulu.
 The book is still available from Amazon.
 There’s also a film called On the Basis of Sex on Showtime that tells about RBG’s life.

-9 thoughts on “Review: RBG, the Ruth Bader Ginsburg documentary”
+9 responses to “Review: RBG, the Ruth Bader Ginsburg documentary”

 It is a case about eminent domain.
 The US supreme court decided that eminent domain could be used to evict people from their homes!
 The vote was 5-4.